apra93/leabra-tf/README.rst

 Leabra Tensorflow - Under Construction
 ======================================

-An (eventual) tensorflow implementation of the the "Local, Error-driven and Associative, Biologically Realistic Algorithm" (LEABRA).
+A tensorflow + TPU exploration of the "Local, Error-driven and Associative, Biologically Realistic Algorithm" (LEABRA).
 For details see the `wikipedia <https://en.wikipedia.org/wiki/Leabra>`_ or `emergent <https://grey.colorado.edu/emergent/index.php/Leabra>`_ pages.

-Implementation is drawn from Randall C. O'Reilly's `Generalization in Interactive Networks: The Benefits of Inhibitory Competition and Hebbian Learning <https://www.mitpressjournals.org/doi/10.1162/08997660152002834>`_.
+Implementation is drawn from this paper by Randall C. O'Reilly:
+`Generalization in Interactive Networks: The Benefits of Inhibitory Competition and Hebbian Learning <https://www.mitpressjournals.org/doi/10.1162/08997660152002834>`_.